romkey/circremote/doc/faq.md

-# circremote FAQ
+# `circremote` FAQ

 ## General Questions

-### What is circremote?
+### What is `circremote`?
-circremote is a command-line tool for uploading and running Python code on CircuitPython devices.
+`circremote` is a command-line tool for uploading and running Python code on CircuitPython devices.
 It supports both local serial connections and networked WebSocket connections (via CircuitPython Web Workflow), making it easy to remotely control and run programs on CircuitPython boards.

-### How do I install circremote?
+### How do I install `circremote`?

 ```bash
 pip install git+https://github.com/romkey/circremote